morse-simulator/morse/doc/morse/user/installation.rst

 - On a text terminal, run the ``morse`` command
 - Open the Blender file: ``$MORSE_ROOT/share/examples/morse/tutorials/tutorial-1-solved.blend``
 - Start the simulation :kbd:`P`
-- On a separate terminal, go to the root directory the MORSE source code
+- On a separate terminal, go to the root directory of the MORSE source code
 - Run the Python program::

   $ python examples/morse/clients/atrv/socket_v_omega_client.py